hega4444/1brc/README.md

 - Built-in CSV parsing and aggregation
 - Easy to understand and modify

-**Trade-offs**: Slightly slower but dramatically simpler and more maintainable code.
+**Trade-offs**: More dependant on external libraries but dramatically simpler and more maintainable code.

 ## Installation